 - I have personally never felt unsafe on the island.
 However, I do not go into Charlotte Amalie at night and I am always with another person when I go out at the resort or anywhere else on the island.

 - St. John is easily accessible by ferry and you can visit St. Croix by a short plane ride.
+If you only want St. Thomas to be a small part of your US Virgin Islands itinerary then you can quickly and easily get to the other islands.

 - If you choose not to rent a car then bring plenty of cash for taxis.
 There is no ride-share service like Uber or Lyft.